 If we estimate a 5% average interest rate, it would mean the economy is burdened with 881 billion dollars in interest payments every year.
 And that’s just to rent the money supply that is needed to keep the economy functioning.

 The bulk of the borrowing that creates our money supply is from home mortgages, business lending and student loans.
 The people paying the interest on these loans are saddled with the burden of paying the rent on the money that’s used by everyone in the whole economy.
 Everyone includes the hedge fund managers, and all the uber-wealthy on the Forbes billionaires list.

-In reality the debt burden and interest burden carried by the people and businesses in the working economy is far greater than the 19.5 trillion dollars that backs up the bank-account money (graph).
+In reality the debt burden carried by the people and businesses in the working economy is far greater than the 17.6 trillion dollars that backs up the bank-account money.
 And the debt load has become more and more burdensome over the years, particularly in the last few decades.
-Combined business and household debt in the US as of December 2021 was over 36 trillion dollars ([footnote: Fed Res Statistical Release Z1).
-If we again estimate 5% interest, that’s 1.8 trillion dollars a year.
+Combined business and household debt in the US as of December 2022 was over 38 trillion dollars.2 If we again estimate 5% interest, that’s 1.9 trillion dollars a year.
 Every year.
 Just for interest.

 Flow of Money and Resources

 The core dysfunction and unworkability of our existing monetary and economic structure creates an overall flow of money and resources that is completely contrary to what is commonly taught in economics texts.
 Since bank loans are generally converted into securities and sold to investors, the interest being paid on all the debt–that has to be carried to keep the economy supplied with money–is paid to both banks and investors.
 The beneficiaries are corporations or individuals that have enough extra money that they can afford to lend it or invest it.